Technorely/tendermint/docs/app-dev/abci-spec.md

 intended for the literal output from the application's logger, while the `Info` is any additional info that should be returned.

-The first time a new blockchain is started, Tendermint calls `InitChain`.
+The first time a new blockchain is started, Tenderely calls `InitChain`.
 From then on, the Block Execution Sequence that causes the committed state to be updated is as follows: